SharafatKarim/stash-contents/README.md

 # Stash Contents

-Collection of some random thoughts, binded by `obsidian`.
+Collection of some random thoughts, bidden by `obsidian`.
 It can be used for deploying sites like, [quartz](https://quartz.jzhao.xyz/).

 Live page is available here,